 Even then the hippocampus, the front of the brain, and the temporal lobes are active.
 Remember that your brain uses 20% of all your energy, but during sad times it’s working much harder.

 This causes an elevated need for glucose to feed your brain.
 In turn it makes you crave sweets even more.

 The physical effects of sadness and other disorders

 When you’re sad, your serotonin decreases and that can affect you in the medium and long term.
 It can even cause:

 - Violent outbreaks

-This neurotransmitter is associated with personal motivation, but you have to be strong and face those moments of introspection in order to find the resources to keep moving forward.
+This neurotransmitter is associated with personal motivation.
+That’s why you have to be strong and face the moments of introspection in order to find the resources to keep moving forward.

 You need to cry